mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 All you have to do is write a well crafted question.
 Get it to the right audience and wait for folks to come out and share their experience and wisdom.
  It's both refreshing and easy for a seasoned engineer to share answers.

+I vividly remember my first encounters with Stackoverflow
+- In 2012 I asked a question.
+It (rightfully) got marked as duplicate.
+Back then I was mad and sad.
+Didn't come to the site for until two years later.
+The website is rigorous about duplicate (or low quality questions) because they don't want to answer the same question again and again.
+- In 2014 I asked a well crafted question.
+In less than an hour I got detailed answers from three very experienced engineers.
+I've often got answers from people working at Apple, Google or other places.
+People who literally wrote books, protocols and stuff.
+The internet is an amazing place!

 ## How can I find such strangers to answer my questions?